IRS Forms

 • Individuals, businesses, estates, and trusts can request extra time to pay tax shown or required to be shown on a return.

-• You can also apply when the IRS bills a deficiency after an exam, as long as the deficiency is not due to negligence or fraud.
+• You can also apply when the IRS bills a deficiency after an exam, as long as the deficiency is not due to negligence, intentional disregard of rules and regulations, or fraud with intent to evade tax.

 • For returns, the extension is generally up to 6 months.
 For deficiencies, extensions can run up to 18 months, and in exceptional cases the IRS may allow an additional 12 months.